cjsyndergaard/LATEXConversion/README.md

 # LATEXConversion

+## Description:
-##Converts text based files (.txt, .py, .jl, etc.) into code-like formatted LATEX; Useful for transcribing code into LATEX

-The purpose of this .py file is to output well formatted LATEX code from some text based file.
+Converts text based files (.txt, .py, .jl, etc.) into code-like formatted LATEX; Useful for transcribing code into LATEX The purpose of this .py file is to output well formatted LATEX code from some text based file.

 ## Use on the command line:
-Input:

     $ python toLatex.py [nameOfFileToConvert].[extension]
     $ python toLatex.py [nameOfFileToConvert].[extension] [customOutputFile].txt